 The answer is No. Government's role in abortion's legalization was inexpressibly abhorrent, but it was not most accountable.
-Government reacted to and callously exploited pivotal cultural change that a more vital institution condoned or approved years prior to Roe v.
+Government reacted to and callously exploited pivotal cultural change that a more vital institution condoned unto approval years prior to Roe v.
 Wade.

-What we term "the abortion holocaust" is a grave by-product of practice and policy seldom voiced in today's church and pro-life circles.
-We who occupy those circles have adapted to government bearing the heavy blame, and that is precisely what the spiritual powers that crafted America's massive carnage and the accompanying cultural woes desire of us.
-As long as we focus on government's misgivings, however degenerate and onerous they may be, we will evade what has been most detrimental to our preborn citizens and our constitutional republic.
+What we in the Western nations term "the abortion holocaust" is a grave by-product of practice and policy seldom voiced publicly anymore in Protestant and prolife leadership circles.
+We who occupy those circles have silently adapted to government bearing the heavy blame, and that is precisely what the spiritual powers that crafted America's massive carnage and its cultural woes desire of us.
+As long as we focus on government's misgivings, however degenerate and onerous they may be, we will evade what has been most harmful to our preborn citizens and our constitutional republic.
 We will also fail to humble ourselves and prepare our minds and hearts to confess our "wicked ways," whereby merciful God can apply His promise to "forgive our sin" and "heal our land."

-As to practice and policy most accountable for America's betrayal of its youngest and most dependent citizens, the Supreme Court revealed the answer, if inadvertently, while reckoning with Planned Parenthood v.
+As to the practice and policy most accountable for America's betrayal of our youngest and most dependent citizens, the Supreme Court revealed the answer, if inadvertently, while reckoning with Planned Parenthood v.
 Casey in 1992.
 With millions of Life defenders hopeful the Court would use that critical case to overturn Roe v.
 Wade, the Court, instead, reacted decisively to the progression of cultural change it observed in 1992 and upheld the sinister case of 1973.
-Then, with noteworthy candor and brevity, the Court stated its clearest reason for retaining Roe v.
+Then, with noteworthy candor and brevity, the Court stated its clearest reason for retaining (upholding) Roe v.
 Wade.

 And the Court's reason?
 Its majority opinion read: "... the abortion decision is of the same character as the decision to use contraception" and then followed with "[Americans have come to rely on] the availability of abortion in the event that contraception should fail."
 Two conclusions with greater import cannot be found in U.S. Supreme Court rulings.
-And how did the Protestant church respond to the Court's insight into contraception, insight the Justices did not likely realize affirmed Christian Church doctrine from the Early Church period until the 20th century?
+And how did the Protestant church respond to the Court's surprisingly brisk insight into contraception, to insight the Justices did not likely realize affirmed Christian Church doctrine from the Early Church period until the 20th century?

 Evasion was our church's primary response.
-Few in the pulpits and pews had given thought to the intimate (bonded) relationship of abortion and contraception because the latter had become a nonissue in almost all Protestant sanctuaries in America.
-Thus, the innate empowerment of (the spirit of) contraception to obscure (or hide) the detriment and loss that child aversion inflicts on family, church, and nation.
+Few in the pulpits and pews had given thought to the intimate

+(bonded) relationship of abortion and contraception because the latter had become a nonissue in almost all Protestant sanctuaries in America.
+Thus, the innate empowerment of (the spirit of) contraception to obscure (or hide) the detriment and loss that child aversion inflicts on family, church, and nation-and the Early Church warned us about that spiritual empowerment: